libo8621696/Project3_Traffic_Sign_Classifier/writeup_project3_traffic_sign_classifier.md

 ![alt text][image2]

-As a last step, I normalized the image data because the ranges of our distribution of feature values would be not so different and thus the learning rate would cause corrections in each directions evenly.
+As a last step, I normalized the image data so that they are of approximately the same scale, so that the learning rate would cause corrections in each directions evenly.
 Otherwise, we might over compensating a correction in one weight dimension while undercompensating another.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.